-- 1. Based on our understanding of the industry and nature of products of the Company, we verified the appropriateness of the method of inventory aging management, and also took samples of and tested whether the aging classification was appropriate. - 2.
-We performed recalculations to determine if the assessment of the net realizable value was reasonable, and verified whether the inventories were measured at the lower of cost and net realizable value based on the most recent raw material quotes or sales data, and also assessed the reasonableness of the assessment of changes in the provision for inventory write-downs. - 3.
-We obtained and verified the details of inventory valuation and obsolescence losses and aging data, and analyzed the reasons for the differences in the provision for loss in 2021 compared to 2020, to assess whether the provision for inventory valuation and obsolescence losses was appropriate.
+- 1. Based on our understanding of the industry and nature of the products of the Company, we verified the appropriateness of the method of inventory aging management, and we also selected samples of and tested the appropriateness of the aging classification. - 2.
+We performed recalculations and determined that the assessment of the net realizable value was reasonable, and we verified that the inventories were measured at the lower of cost and net realizable value based on the most recent raw material quotes or sales data, and we also assessed the reasonableness of the assessment of changes in the provision for inventory write-downs. - 3.
+We obtained and verified the details of inventory valuation and obsolescence losses and aging data, and analyzed the reasons for the differences in the provision for loss in 2022 compared to 2021, to assessed that the provision for inventory valuation and obsolescence losses was appropriate.